Car Accident Settlement Amounts With No Injuries (2026)

-How much are typical car accident settlement amounts no injury?
+How much are typical car accident settlement amounts with no injury?
 Quick Answer

-- For car accidents without injuries, typical settlements range from $500 to $25,000 or more.
-State laws, insurance coverage limits and the specifics of your accident can all influence the settlement amount.
+- For car accidents without injuries, typical settlements range from $500 to $25,000, with an average of $9,900.
+State laws, insurance coverage limits, and the specifics of your accident can all influence the settlement amount.

 Summary